 Mobility as a part of the EAM system allows remote workers to use their mobile devices to enter asset information from any location of the equipment to the central EAM software.
 A mobile extension of the core EAM software can also work in places with limited or no internet connectivity.

 You can handle all the processes related to EAM through a streamlined mobile app, thanks to mobile EAM solutions.
 Decision-makers can communicate with not just regular employees but also those in remote locations through this app.
 It enables them to efficiently handle numerous EAM activities.
 Furthermore, businesses can execute work order management, workforce management, and inventory management through the app.

 If maintenance worker needs some information about an asset, they can access the information through their mobile device.
 This especially comes in handy while carrying out scheduled repairs.
 The employee can also access all the historical information related to that asset though the best CMMS software’s EAM.
 The integrity between the mobile application and core system is maintained at all times, thus ensuring the accuracy of the data.

 - Connecting the Process with Central Systems

 Initially, the EAM software solutions were unique for the system and there was a third-party solution for mobile data entry.
 This caused an issue of redundancy and there was a risk of duplication as the data collected on the mobile device had to be re-entered into the system once the data was collected.
 This proved to be quite challenging logistically as managing a complex network of software and mobile apps from several vendors wasn’t easy and often lead to security issues.
 When one vendor faced a data breach, other systems connected were also exposed to that breach.

-With NEXGEN Asset Management Mobile, you can streamline business processes and operations.
+With NEXGEN Asset Management, you can streamline business processes and operations.
 If you need this powerful CMMS software tool, contact us.
-Our experienced staff who will walk you through the setup process from start to finish.
+Our experienced staff will walk you through the setup process from start to finish.